SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

 This algorithm estimates the state of a system, by minimizing a cost function :math:`J`, using an evolutionary particle swarm method.
-It is a meta-heuristic that does not require any particular information about the functional, and does not require derivatives (except in its hybrid "VSL" version).
+It is a meta-heuristic that does not require any particular information about the functional, and does not require derivatives (except in its hybrid "VLS" version).

 It falls in the same category than the :ref:`section_ref_algorithm_DerivativeFreeOptimization`,